Logo

 Andrew Rosindell's political views are socially conservative and Thatcherite: he is a Eurosceptic, who supports the re-introduction of the death penalty and the detention of asylum seekers.

-Andrew Rosindell is a member of right-wing groups The Freedom Association and a supporter of the Blue Collar Conservatives.
+Andrew Rosindell is a member of the right-wing group The Freedom Association and is a supporter of the Blue Collar Conservatives.

 Andrew Rosindell was a member of the Monday Club, a Conservative-aligned organisation on the right of the party, until he was compelled to resign in 2001 by the party's then-leader Iain Duncan Smith.